Can You Get Addicted to Vyvanse?

 Increasing Tolerance Levels

 Vyvanse addiction symptoms develop as the drug alters chemical activities in your brain.
 Tolerance level increases mark the first sign of a developing addiction problem.
-With repeated abuse or long-term use, your brain develops an increasing tolerance for Vyvanse’s effects.
-When this happens, the usual dosage amount no longer produces the drug’s desired effects.
-Unless you’re on the lookout for signs of drug abuse, it’s easy to keep increasing dosage amounts as your brain comes to tolerate larger and larger doses.
+Repeated abuse or long-term use increases your brain’s tolerance for Vyvanse’s effects.
+The usual dosage amount no longer produces the drug’s desired effects when this happens.
+Unless you’re looking for signs of drug abuse, it’s easy to keep increasing dosage amounts as your brain tolerates larger doses.

-As your brain’s tolerance for Vyvanse increases, its dependence on the drug will increase as well.
+As your brain’s tolerance for Vyvanse increases, its dependence on the drug will also increase.
 Dependence on Vyvanse develops out of the way Vyvanse changes the brain’s chemical makeup.
-After so many weeks or months of continued use, your brain can no longer function normally without the drug’s effects.
+Finally, after so many weeks or months of continued use, your brain can no longer function without the drug’s effects.
 Withdrawal effects result when Vyvanse levels start to run low.

 Since the brain’s tolerance for the drug will continue to increase, withdrawal effects will likewise increase in intensity and frequency over time.
-Vyvanse addiction withdrawal effects to watch for include:
+Vyvanse addiction withdrawal effects to watch for include the following:

 - Muddled thinking